 Three out of ten organizations believe they were hit by an APT in 2015, according to Galois research.
-The latest security threats are characterized by their ability to remain undetected for long periods of time on a company's network.
+The latest security threats are characterized by their ability to remain undetected for long periods on a company's network.
 In some cases, criminals have gone unnoticed for years.

 IT pros need to be prepared for a new generation of malware and ransomware that are subtle, but dangerous.
 Join us as we review where APTs, ransomware, and other sophisticated malware can hide in your network and how to be prepared to protect your organization.

-Where Malware and Ransomware May Be Hiding
+Where Malware and Ransomware May Hide

 1. Critical System Files

 One of the most dangerous and innocuous spots highly sophisticated malware can hide is your critical system files.
 Traditionally, many malware files that were used to replace or modify existing critical system files were distinguished by a foreign signature or metadata that is visible in the attribute certifiable field (ACT) of signed files.